GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 ``NICI``, ``GMOS`` and ``GMOS_IMAGE`` are "typological types" located in the ``astrodata_Gemini/status/...`` subdirectory directory.

-Since we don't know anything about the instrument or mode that this custom package is being developed for, we will add some example types in processing in addition to the types provided as examples in the Sample package that will demonstrate the point for any dataset.
-For more complicated examples of type requirements, we'll use astrodata_Gemini examples.
+Since we don't know anything about the instrument or mode that this  custom package is being developed for, the sample package will add some somewhat artificial example types as processing types,  provided as examples in the sample package that will demonstrate the point in general.
+For more complicated examples of type requirements, we'll use examples from ``astrodata_Gemini``..

 To inspect the types in the custom package change directory to ``astrodata_Sample/classifications/status`` and get a directory